-To reduce this risk, regulators around the world are introducing new laws to make vendor risk management a regulatory requirement.
+To reduce the inexorable digital risks associated with vendor relationships, regulators globally are introducing new laws to make vendor risk management a regulatory requirement.
 This can include the management of sub-contracting and on-sourcing arrangements (fourth-party risk).

 What is third-party risk management?